 The number of credit hours obtainable in most courses is stated in this Catalog.
 Certain courses, designated (V) in Catalog course listings, offer variable credit.
 Students in these courses usually pursue individual work.
 The number of credit hours a student will earn in such a course must be approved by the instructor at the time of registration.
 Students must register for a definite number of credit hours and may earn no more or less than the stated number.

 Seniors at UH may earn credit toward an advanced degree for some courses completed during their last semester as undergraduates provided (1) the courses taken are in excess of the requirement for the bachelor's degree, and (2) such courses fulfill requirements in the prospective graduate field.
-A Petition for Submission of Credit Toward an Advanced Degree for Courses Taken by an Undergraduate form is available at the Graduate Division Student Services Office at Spalding 353B and on the web.
-It must be approved by the academic advisor, the college dean, and the chair of the department in which the course is offered, and it must be filed with the Graduate Division Student Services Office during the registration period.
+A Petition for Submission of Credit Toward an Advanced Degree for Courses Taken by an Undergraduate form is available at the Graduate Student Services Office, Spalding 353B and on the web.
+It must be approved by the academic advisor, the college dean, and the chair of the department in which the course is offered, and it must be filed with the Graduate Student Services Office during the registration period.
 The granting of such permission does not guarantee that the credit hours taken will be accepted by a graduate program as fulfilling degree requirements.
 Courses taken under this rule are counted in the graduate GPA at the time of graduation.
-Failure to complete the baccalaureate degree as scheduled nullifies any approval granted by the Graduate Division.
+Failure to complete the baccalaureate degree as scheduled nullifies any approval granted by the Office of Graduate Education.

-Graduate students may obtain credit by examination in courses numbered 300-498 (excluding 399) with the approval of the chair of the graduate program, the instructor concerned, and Graduate Division, subject to general UH regulations and procedures.
+Graduate students may obtain credit by examination in courses numbered 300-498 (excluding 399) with the approval of the chair of the graduate program, the instructor concerned, and Graduate Education, subject to general UH regulations and procedures.
 There is no limit on the number of examinations that a graduate student may take during any one semester.
 Credit may not be obtained by examination in courses numbered 600 or above.

 Extension and Correspondence Course Credits